xen2cute/BO2-Zombies-Custom-Perks/README.md

 # BO2-Zombies-Custom-Perk-Machines
-This script will add perk machines throughout the different zombies maps and will allow you to purchase custom perks Perks currently only appear on town and buried.
-The perk machines will be added to the other maps later
+This script will add perk machines throughout the different zombies maps and will allow you to purchase custom perks Perks currently only appear on town, farm, nuketown and buried.
+The perk machines will be added to the other maps later This script also adds a zombie counter and health counter, this can be easily removed by
 ## Instructions to download
 Download the file in the compiled folder and move it to the scripts\zm folder